1st Warwickshire Volunteer Artillery: Hundred Days Offensive

 61st (2nd SM) Division was relieved in the first half of July and CCCVII Bde was pulled out of the line for training at Estrée-Blanche from 14 to 22 July.
-The division then moved north, where CCCVII Bde came under 9th (Scottish) DA to renovate and construct new gun positions west of Meteren.
+The division then moved north, where CCCVII Bde came under the 9th (Scottish) Division DA to renovate and construct new gun positions west of Meteren.
 It rejoined 61st (2nd SM) Division on 31 July and returned to training at Estrée-Blanche before going into the line west of Merville on 9 August with Fifth Army.

 The Allied Hundred Days Offensive was now under way, and by 18 August Fifth Army's infantry was edging forward as the enemy gave up ground, with CCCVII Bde following up in support.
 On 31 August the enemy began withdrawing again; CCCVII Bde covered the British line and sent spare ammunition forward to CCCVI Bde as 'Advanced Guard Artillery' supporting 184th Bde.
 As the cautious advance continued CCCVII Bde took over the advanced guard role from 4 to 16 September, with B and D (H) Btys moving with the infantry to support local attacks.
 From 23 September the guns fired for 184th Bde's operation against the strongpoints of 'Bartlett Farm' and 'Junction Post', which was carried out from 30 September to 2 October.

 61st (2nd SM) Division was transferred to Third Army and CCCVII Bde entrained for Doullens on 6/7 October.
 It reached Anneux on 11 October and became 'Support Brigade Group', affiliated to 182nd Bde.
 During Third Army's pursuit to the River Selle it supported an operation against Haussy by 24th Division on 16 October.
 Third Army now prepared a fullscale assault against the German positions (the Battle of the Selle) and on 19 October CCCVII Bde was ordered to hold a battery at immediate readiness to support the infantry advance.
 The creeping barrage for the battle commenced at 02.00 on 20 October under a full moon and one section of each of the brigade's 18-pdr batteries moved into the river valley in close support at 02.45.
 The rest of the brigade ceased fire at 03.30 and the infantry were on all their objectives by 08.30.
 The advanced sections continued moving forward over the following days while the brigade supported 19th (Western) Division's continued attack on Haussy on 22/23 October.